Macesuted/Macesuted/README.md

 ### Hi there 👋

-I'm Macesuted, a Chinese student in senior high.
+I'm Macesuted, a normal Chinese student in senior high.

 You can contact me at `i@macesuted.moe`.